GLStephen/flutter-atlanta-codespace-demo/README.md

 1. **Instant Development Environments**
   - Codespaces provide ready-to-use development environments, reducing the time spent on setup.
 This is especially useful for new team members or contributors.

-3. **Seamless GitHub Integration**: Codespaces integrates directly with GitHub repositories, making it easy to spin up environments directly from your codebase.
+3. **Seamless GitHub Integration**
+    - Codespaces integrates directly with GitHub repositories, making it easy to spin up environments directly from your codebase.
 You can open a repository in a codespace with a single click.

 4. **Customizable Environments**: Developers can customize their codespaces using configuration files such as `.devcontainer.json` to specify the exact tools, extensions, and settings needed for their projects.
 This ensures consistency across different development environments.